-If you are on any repeat medication, it will help us if you can supply us with your repeat medication slip or a note from your previous GP.
-This will enable us to get the necessary details in place before your first order.
+If you are on any repeat medication you will need to see a doctor before you can re-order your medication.
+It will help us if you can supply us with your repeat medication slip or a note from your previous GP.
+This will enable us to get the necessary details in place.

 When you register with us you will be assigned a named GP but you are free to make an appointment with any doctor at the practice.
 If you would like to know who your named GP is please contact the surgery.